-Episode IX , The Rise of Skywalker, dropped with a surprising lack of fanfare last year.
+Episode IX , The Rise of Skywalker, dropped with a surprising lack of fanfare .
 It was probably the best of the new trilogy, though maybe a step below Rogue One.
-Written by Abrams with Chris Terrio, and directed again by Abrams, it was a serviceable closing and it's possible that it will grow in my estimation in the future.
+Written by Abrams with Chris Terrio, and directed again by Abrams, it was a serviceable closing though with many poorly explained plot points.
 It wasn't the talk of the town by the end, at least not in the way the movies used to be.

 But even though lines for the attraction were substantial, in at least in pre-virus days, word-of-mouth was far more mixed than it was on Potter, meaning the jury is still out on Galaxy's Edge.
 It will always have an audience, but I think I'm not alone in thinking some of the bloom has gone off the rose that was the Star Wars franchise.
 Lesson learned.

 I strongly feel that the Mandalorian and the other new Disney+ shows which are being supervised by Lucas's protoge Dave Filoni are doing what the Sequel Trilogy should have done and are expanding the Star Wars galaxy in good ways.
 It seems Disney has learned it's lesson from the disaster that was the sequel trilogy and decided to let the people who care run Star Wars.